wackywendell/tess/README.md

 -----------
 To make, run `make py` in either the main directory or the `src` directory.

-A file named `pyvoro.so` should be created in the `src` directory.
+A file named `tess.so` should be created in the `src` directory.

 Use
 ---
-To use pyvoro, you must `import pyvoro` in Python.
-For this to work, the directory `pyvoro.so` is in must be in your `$PYTHONPATH` variable.
+To use tess, you must `import tess` in Python.
+For this to work, the directory `tess.so` is in must be in your `$PYTHONPATH` variable.

-After that, use `import pyvoro` to import the module.
+After that, use `import tess` to import the module.

-Examples of use are [available here](http://nbviewer.ipython.org/github/wackywendell/pyvoro/blob/boost/examples/Examples.ipynb), with the notebook coming from `examples/Examples.ipynb` folder.
+Examples of use are [available here](http://nbviewer.ipython.org/github/wackywendell/tess/blob/boost/examples/Examples.ipynb), with the notebook coming from `examples/Examples.ipynb` folder.